ngjunsiang/laymansguide-src/season12/issue151/issue151.md

 ## Java and open-source

 If the only way to distribute programs with multiplatform support is to pay a licensing fee, Java would see much lower takeup, which would hurt long-term profits ... so a big portion of the Java core is open-sourced as [OpenJDK](https://openjdk.java.net/).
 This is free to use and extend, and many businesses have been successfully releasing software based on it.
-But it si going to be a lot more work carrying out testing and writing code for features which are not provided.
+But it is going to be a lot more work carrying out testing and writing code for features which are not provided.

 On top of OpenJDK, Oracle JDK—Oracle’s commercial release of the JDK—adds some proprietary code, plus lots of enterprise support and testing.
 In general you’re going to have a much easier time writing your code with Oracle JDK instead of OpenJDK—that is how Oracle makes money!